General spherically symmetric solution of Cotton gravity: General spherically symmetric vacuum solution

-This function reduces to the familiar Schwarzschild expression, $A_{\rm Sch}(r) = B_{\rm Sch}(r) = 2Gm/r$, only if we set $C_1 = 48Gm/17$ and $C_2 = 0$.
+reduce to the familiar Schwarzschild expressions, $A_{\rm Sch}(r) = B_{\rm Sch}(r) = 2Gm/r$, only if we set $C_1 = 48Gm/17$ and $C_2 = 0$.
 Important difference of the function $B_{\rm Sch}$ with the standard Schwarzschild vacuum solution is the appearance of the function $(3Gm - r)$ in the denominator.
 This factor also presents in all geometric invariants, e.g. Ricci and Kretschmann scalars.
-This means that the solution \eqref{A,B-Sch} lead to unavoidable singularity already on the photon sphere, $r = 3Gm$, which prevents geodesics to be continued up to the central singularity at $r=0$ and can be addressed to the black holes information paradox.
+This means that the solution \eqref{A,B-Sch} leads to unavoidable singularity already on the photon sphere, $r = 3Gm$ \cite{Claudel:2000yi}, which prevents geodesics to be continued up to the central singularity at $r=0$ and can be addressed to the black holes information paradox.

-In general, one needs to find also an interior metric, describing configurations of stellar objects and match it with the exterior solution \eqref{A,B-Sch}.
+In general, in addition to the vacuum spherically symmetric solution one needs to find an interior metric (describing configurations of stellar objects) and match it with the exterior solution \eqref{A,B-Sch}.
 Admitted model for the structure of relativistic stellar objects is unknown and very few of all known exact spherically symmetric solutions of the Einstein equations satisfy to conditions for the physically reasonable metric functions close to the junction surface, making it difficult to match internal and external solutions \cite{Del-Lake}.
 In many models the obtained junction radii allow matching of the internal and external Schwarzschild's solutions even inside the photon sphere $r = 3Gm$ \cite{Gogberashvili:2018tzc}.
 However, the photon sphere is the lower bound for any stable orbit and it seems that such a static object, similar to a black hole, cannot be realistic.
 More general spherically symmetric Cotton solution \eqref{A,B-Sch} can address this problem, although in physically relevant cases metrics can be continuously matched only outside the photon sphere of the object.

 When considering the case without ordinary matter ($m = 0$), the metric functions in \eqref{Anisotropic} obtain the form:

 We see that in the expression of $B_{\rm Dark}(r)$ there are cross terms $\gamma \Lambda$, indicating possible interactions between dark matter and dark energy in Cotton gravity.